Octopus Energy: Kraken software

 Octopus Energy licenses their proprietary customer management system called Kraken, which runs on Amazon's cloud computing service.
 It was first licensed by UK rival Good Energy in late 2019, for an initial three-year term, to manage its 300,000 customers.

 In March 2020 it was announced that E.ON and its Npower subsidiary had licensed the technology to manage their combined 10 million customers.
 In May 2021 it was announced that E.ON had completed the migration of all two million former npower customers to its Kraken-powered E.ON Next customer service platform.
 The migration was hailed as being responsible for E.ON's financial recovery in the UK.
 The Kraken software was also licensed to Australia's Origin Energy as part of their May 2020 agreement.

 In November 2021, EDF Energy agreed a deal with Octopus Energy Group to move its five million customers onto its Kraken platform.
 The customer accounts would be migrated onto Kraken from 2023, increasing the number of energy accounts contracted to be served via Kraken to over 20 million worldwide.
 Kraken also has strategic partnerships with Hanwha Group and Tokyo Gas.

 In August 2024, Kraken announced the appointment of its own CEO, Amir Orad.
 TalkTalk, an internet service provider, began to use Kraken in 2025.
 It was reported in July 2025 that Octopus was considering a demerger of its Kraken Technologies business unit, which was speculated to have a £10bn valuation.
 In January 2025, it was reported that Kraken serviced 60 million customer accounts.

+In December 2025, Octopus Energy said it would spin off Kraken Technologies at a valuation of $8.65 billion.
+The spinoff was expected to occur by the middle of 2026 and would see Octopus retain 14% ownership of Kraken.